philpax/exilent/README.md

   - Hit `Reset Token`, and copy the token it gives you somewhere.
 - Go to `OAuth2 > URL Generator`, select `bot`, then select `Send Messages` and `Use Slash Commands`.
   - Go to the URL it generates, and then invite it to a server of your choice.
-- Run `cargo run` to start Exilent.
+- Run `cargo run --release` to start Exilent.
 This will auto-generate a configuration file, and then quit.
 - Fill in the configuration file with the required details.
 - You can then run Exilent to your heart's content.